cg3hci/SplitAndMill/README.md

 ![alt text](misc/teaser.png)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/f3_Ffuv6u2U/0.jpg)](https://www.youtube.com/watch?v=f3_Ffuv6u2U)

 ## Abstract

+We present here Split and Mill: an interactive system for the manual volume decomposition of free form shapes.
+Our primary purpose is to generate portions respecting the properties allowing to mill them with a 3-axis milling machine.
+We show that a manual decomposition is competitive with the automatic partitioning when the user is skilled enough.
+We, thus, think that our tool can be beneficial for the practitioners in the field, and we release it as free software.

 \[[Paper]()\]
 \[[Web Site]()\]

 ## Source Code
 Source code is hosted on this GitHub repository.
 The program is built and tested on Ubuntu 18.04 with GCC 7.3 and on Microsoft Windows 10 with MSVC2017.